hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/preparing-and-signing-transactions/index.rst

 Observing the Transaction
 -------------------------

-There is two ways to observe the transaction you have submitted.
-You can either
+There are two ways to observe the transaction you have submitted.
+You can either:

 1. continuously monitor holdings changes using :ref:`token standard history parser <list-holding-transactions>`.
 2. use WaitFor to get the updateId and retrieve the transaction: